 Will there be an opportunity for community input?

-Early stages of the project include input and involvement from two key resources.
+The early stages of the project include input and involvement from two key resources.
 The first resource is from the healthcare staff and leadership.
 This includes meeting with SoHum Health representatives from which the Ratcliff Design Team can define the local needs for modernized healthcare services.
 The second resource is input from the local community.
 Our design team recognizes the value of community engagement, as the replacement hospital and clinic building will be a significant presence in Garberville.
-We welcome residents and businesses as part of the extended design team and propose to provide regular progress updates and interactive meetings throughout the course of the new hospital and clinic building project.
+We welcome residents and businesses as part of the extended design team and propose to provide regular progress updates and interactive meetings throughout the course of design development.

 Is PG&E going to be able to power this facility?

 At the end of 2022, PG&E completed an in-depth analysis of its available capacity and ability to serve Southern Humboldt County.
-PG&E will be completing capacity upgrades in 2026 and are committed to serving the Garberville Hospital project after those upgrades are done.
+PG&E will be completing capacity upgrades in 2026 and is committed to serving the new Garberville Hospital after those upgrades are done.

 Will there be adequate water to support this facility?